-Sometimes it happens that someone searches online for narcissism personality traits and find that some of his personality traits are similar to those of narcissists.
+Sometimes it happens that someone searches on the internet for narcissistic personality traits and find that some of his personality traits are similar to those of narcissists.
 This can be confusing and some people start to believe that they may be developing narcissistic traits slowly.

-While it is possible to become a narcissist after living with a narcissist for a long period of time, it’s wrong to assume that you may be a narcissist even if you had a few narcissistic traits.
-Someone can be vindictive and a little self-absorbed even if he is not a narcissist at all.
-First, you must make sure that all of the criteria written about narcissism are found in your personality, even if you found that you have these traits, you can’t just judge yourself before you make sure that you have had those traits for years.
+While it is possible to become a narcissist after living with a narcissist for a long period of time, it’s wrong to assume that you are a narcissist even if you had a few narcissistic traits.
+For example, sensitivity to criticism is one sign of narcissism but someone can be sensitive to criticism even if he is not a narcissist at all.
+You should make sure that all of the criteria written about narcissism are found in your personality before assuming that you are developing narcissism.
+Even if you found that you have those traits, you should not judge yourself before you make sure that you have had them for years.

-Can Living with a Narcissist Make You a Narcissist?
+Does Living with a Narcissist Make a Person a Narcissist?

 I can’t answer this question with a “yes” or “no” because it depends on many factors.

 In some of my previous articles I said that a person can develop narcissism as a defence mechanism after going through a painful life experience that leaves them emotionally wounded.
-A person who was abused by his parents can turn into a narcissist to make sure that nobody will ever abuse him again.
+A person who was abused by his parents can turn into a narcissist because personality traits such as lack of empathy make a person less vulnerable to emotional pain.
 But this does not mean that everybody who was raised by abusive parents must become a narcissist.

 Whether the person who lives with a narcissist will become a narcissist or not depends on the defence mechanism they choose and the beliefs they form about themselves and others as a result of living with a narcissist.